Trophy Case

 Have you ever found yourself the only person left out of a conversation about a popular TV show?
 Having just one grand prize for an event being run over several days or longer (such as a convention or festival), can feel the same way for latecomers to your event.

-Even if your grand prize is out-of-this-world on all three incentive categories, guests might feel discouraged from participating if they feel like they have no shot at catching up.
+Even if your grand prize is out-of-this-world across all three incentive categories, guests might feel discouraged from participating if they think they have no shot at catching up.

 A good way to compensate for this is to include alternate ways to win prizes.
-Award most creative submissions.
+Award the most creative submissions.
 Or the submission with the most likes.
-This way, players who clearly won’t be in contention for the grand prize still have incentives to take part.
+This way, players who clearly wont be in contention for the grand prize still have incentives to take part.

-Specifically for scavenger hunts run on GooseChase, the ability for organizers to award bonus points to creative or stand-out submissions allows organizers to have the final say on many aspects of the leaderboard.
-The inclusion of "spirit awards" remind all participants that the event is not all about winning, and motivates casual competitors to still enjoy taking part.
+Specifically for scavenger hunts run on GooseChase, the ability for organizers to award bonus points to creative or stand-out submissions gives organizers the final say on many aspects of the leaderboard.
+The inclusion of "spirit awards" remind all participants that the event is not all about winning, and motivates casual competitors to enjoy taking part.

 Celebrate and Reward All Participants, Not Just The Winners

-Your role as an organizer is successful if your guests leave your event with positive memories of their experience, whether or not they won the competition.
+Your role as an organizer is successful if your guests leave your event with positive memories, whether or not they won the competition.

 Check out the GooseChase blog for additional event planning and scavenger hunt resources.
 If you're an organizer seeking a tried-and-true competitive activity to integrate into your next group outing, visit the GooseChase how-it-works page to learn more about the platform and trying creating your first game for free!